Got snot? Try a neti pot.

-Anyone who knows how miserable allergy season has probably tried some of the more common solutions, like allergy medications and nasal sprays.
-But Dr. Shishir Sheth, otolaryngologist at the Aurora Ear, Nose and Throat clinic, often recommends something – a neti pot.
+Anyone who knows how miserable allergy season can be has probably tried some of the more common solutions, like allergy medications and nasal sprays.
+But Dr. Shishir Sheth, otolaryngologist at the Aurora Ear, Nose and Throat clinic, often recommends a neti pot.

 Neti pots and other nasal irrigation systems use salt water to rinse out the nasal cavities, which can help relieve a lot of nasal congestion symptoms.
 The instructions are simple – use distilled or sterile water, mix it with the packet of salt that comes with the irrigation system and follow the directions from the manufacturer.

 “We don’t recommend using tap water as it may contain germs that you don’t want in your nose.
 Buy a gallon of distilled or sterile water at the store,” says Dr. Sheth.
 “Try a neti pot and see how it makes you feel.
 If it helps you, you can use it as often as you like.
 Some of my patients use it three times a day.”

 Seasonal allergies are common, especially in spring and early summer, and sometimes symptoms can last year round.
 While a neti pot can help provide some relief, there are times when you need to see a doctor.

 “If you try this and have persistent symptoms, go see your doctor.
 They can try some low risk interventions and can refer you to a specialist like me if you have persistent symptoms,” says Dr. Sheth.